Rugby union in Israel: Maccabiah Games and Internationals

-Israel's first international match was away to Switzerland on 25 May 1981, and ended 9-9.
+Israel's first international match was away to Switzerland on 25 May 1981, and ended 9–9.

 Israel rugby in this period countered its isolation, by building up contacts with British military teams based in Cyprus, and teams and organisations based in South Africa and France.

 The game was given a further shot in the arm when it was included in the four-yearly Maccabiah Games in 1981 - the so-called "Jewish Olympics" - in 1993, it was won by a South African national Jewish side.

 The high point of Israeli rugby has been seen as their shock 67–8 win against Hungary in the World Cup Qualifiers, which did much to promote the sport within Israel.

 In 1989, Chris Thau claims that Israel had eight clubs (a figure which has remained fairly steady), and around 400 players (a number which has increased somewhat).

 Israel has also entered the Rugby World Cup Sevens.

 Roughly 70% of Israeli players are now locally born.

 National team

 The national team is in the third tier of international rugby.
-Their first match was away to Switzerland on 25 May 1981, and ended 9-9.
+Their first match was away to Switzerland on 25 May 1981, and ended 9–9.
 They participated in the European section of the qualifying rounds for the 1991 Rugby World Cup.
-In a group with Denmark, Sweden and Switzerland, Israel lost all three matches, but were by no means humiliated.
+In a group with Denmark, Sweden and Switzerland.
+Israel lost all three matches.

-In the qualifying matches for the 1995 World Cup, Israel thrashed Hungary 67–8 in the preliminary round, before being knocked out in the Round 1 group stage, failing to score a point in two of their three games.
+In the qualifying matches for the 1995 World Cup, Israel beat Hungary 67–8 in the preliminary round, before being knocked out in the Round 1 group stage, failing to score a point in two of their three games.

 The qualifying matches for the 1999 Rugby World Cup followed the established pattern, with Israel being knocked out in the group stage, though they avoided finishing bottom of their five-team group by beating Austria.
 The same happened in the 2003 WC qualifiers, where they finished fourth in a six team group.
-In the 2007 WC qualifiers they did not even make it to the group stage, being thrashed 113–7 on aggregate by Lithuania.
+In the 2007 WC qualifiers they did not even make it to the group stage, being beaten 113–7 on aggregate by Lithuania.
 In April 2007, they were ranked 93rd out of 95 IRB member nations.

 Their home ground is at Wingate Institute.